m-rahimy/CompositionOverInheritance/README.md

-# duck
+# Composition Over Inheritance
 The article in english wikipedia "Composition over inheritance" has a lead picture that shows how composition makes it easier to reuse code.
-This is the simple implementation of that image.
+This is the simple implementation of that image and it will be updated.

 The credit goes to Wikipedia "Composition over inheritance" article contributors.